patrickbeeson/crowdstreet-java/README.md

  - 19: 10
  - 20: 5

-And the requirement that no consecutive elements are equal.
+The only requirement is that no consecutive elements are equal.

 ## Approach

 The approach I took was to construct an initial ordering of the data that meets the requirements (which is the tricky part) and then randomize the list while keeping the constraints valid.
-The construction works as long as one value doesn't make up more than 50% of all the numbers.
+The construction works as long as one value doesn't make up more than 50% of all the values.

 Randomization is done by calling swap on 2 randomly chosen elements, and only swapping if the constraints aren't violated.